alexgcoleman/yc_super/README.md

 ## Implementation Notes
-- Years/Quarters are using calander years, not financial years
+- Years/Quarters are using calender years, not financial years
   - `2020-Q1` represents the interval `[2020-01-01, 2020-03-31]`
 - Disbursements are applied to a quarter using `payment_made - 28 days` ([reasoning](#what-quarter-a-disbursement-applies-to))
 - All money values are stored/manipulated internally as integer "cents"